-• Mayo Clinic experts share great treatment info & insights on various diseases, conditions, and symptoms.
+• Mayo Clinic experts share great treatment info & insights on various diseases and symptoms.
 There is also a First Aid Guide on handling medical emergencies.

-• The National Library of Medicine, the National Institutes of Health, and other organizations created the MedLinePlus site with:
+• The National Library of Medicine, the National Institutes of Health, and other organizations created the MedLinePlus site:

-+ extensive medical treatment information & is easy to use.
++ It is an informative resource of health information and extensive medical treatment information.
+Plus it is easy to use.

-+ useful info on herbal remedies and supplements.
-These are effective at times but can also have harmful effects!
-Learn more about the evidence based info on the most popular supplements.
++ Useful info on herbal remedies and supplements.
+These treatment alternatives can sometimes be effective but can also have harmful effects!
+Learn more about evidence-based info on the most popular supplements.

-• In addition, to "big" treatment costs a specific treatment/procedure can vary significantly at different providers!
+• Today, medical situations can result in "high" treatment costs, and the same treatment can vary significantly at different providers!
 Even in a local area!

-• There are videos on how to use.
+• There are videos on how to use it.

-• You can check provider cost in your area by selecting the:
+• You can check providecostsst in your area by selecting the following:

 — green medical cost button then:

 — in network bullet (more economical ) and Next below it

 — one of the 24 blue buttons for the type of medical situation you are interested in

 — you see one or more pages (usually) with additional choices